New Peru president appears with military to cement power - NewsBreak

 New Peru president appears with military to cement power

-LIMA, Peru — (AP) — Peru's first female president appeared in a military ceremony on national television on Friday in her first official event as head of state, an attempt to cement her hold on power and buck the national trend of early presidential departures.
+Peru's first female president appeared in a military ceremony on national television Friday in her first official event as head of state, an attempt to cement her hold on power and buck the national trend of early presidential departures.

 In an indication of continued political rancor, some politicians already were calling for early elections, and more protests were planned.